Wednesday, December 31, 2014

 That is how the people of Easter Island viewed their world before their first European contact.
 Indeed, Easter Island is so remote that there was no contact with other Polynesian cultures, perhaps the most able seafaring peoples in the world at the time.

 “In Search of . . .
 The Easter Island Massacre,” is a first season episode of the classic In Search of . . . series, hosted by Leonard Nimoy, which ran from 1977 to 1982.
 The original air date of this episode is June 15, 1977.
 While one can find more up-to-date documentaries about Easter Island, this episode highlights some of the then-current core theories and myths about the islanders and their giant statues, called moai.
-The teaser for the episode is available above from the Aeolus 13 Umbra YouTube channel.
+The entire episode is available above from the Aeolus 13 Umbra YouTube channel.

 Ahu Tongariki, the largest collection of Moai on Easter Island.